 Most PTAC comments on scope and scalability were positive, noting opportunities for new specialties to participate in APMs and the potential for provision of new services to Medicare beneficiaries.
-Overall, 21 of the proposed models met the related criterion (scope), and one did not (Dialyze Direct).
+Overall, PTAC found that 22 of the proposed models met the related criterion (scope), and four did not (ACAAI, ASCO, Dialyze Direct, and UMass).

 Provide new opportunities for APM participation.
-PTAC noted that five proposed models would provide APM opportunities to specialty areas that currently have limited opportunity to participate in an APM, namely: 1) emergency medicine physicians in ACEP (recommended for implementation); 2) geriatricians in Avera Health (recommended for implementation); 3) gastroenterologists in IGG/SonarMD (recommended for limited-scale testing); 4) pulmonologists in PMA (not recommended); and 5) rural physicians, neurologists, and neurosurgeons in UNMHSC (recommended for further development and implementation).
+PTAC noted that seven proposed models would provide APM opportunities to specialty areas that currently have limited opportunity to participate in an APM, namely: 1) emergency medicine physicians in ACEP (recommended for implementation); 2) multiple kinds of specialists in ACP-NCQA (recommended for testing); 3) geriatricians in Avera Health (recommended for implementation); 4) gastroenterologists in IGG/SonarMD (recommended for limited-scale testing); 5) pulmonologists and other asthma specialists in PMA and ACAAI (not recommended and recommended for attention, respectively); 6) optometrists and ophthalmologists in UMass (not recommended); and 7) rural physicians, neurologists, and neurosurgeons in UNMHSC (recommended for further development and implementation).
 In addition, two proposed models that were not recommended would provide APM opportunities in wound care (Seha and Upstream).
-Further, PTAC indicated that three proposed models focused on primary care and end-stage renal disease (ESRD) could expand the ability of primary care physicians and nephrologists, respectively, to participate in APMs, under AAFP (recommended for limited-scale testing), Dr. Antonucci (recommended for limited-scale testing), and RPA (recommended for limited-scale testing).
+PTAC found that three proposed models focused on primary care and end-stage renal disease (ESRD) could expand the ability of primary care physicians and nephrologists, to participate in APMs beyond currently existing models, under AAFP (recommended for limited-scale testing), Dr. Antonucci (recommended for limited-scale testing), and RPA (recommended for implementation).